lanikaw/Telecom-Churn-Project/README.md

 <img width="293" alt="image" src="https://github.com/lanikaw/Telecom-Churn-Project/assets/160637642/3914232c-1b06-4a85-a375-5ccbd9c61c76">

-1. What is the customer profile for a customer that churned, joined, and stayed?
-Are they different?
+**1. What is the customer profile for a customer that churned, joined, and stayed?
+Are they different?**

    To look into this, I first grouped customers by their tenure.